6-8 December 2019

 Last year, GLOBSEC was proud to celebrate the 10th anniversary of Château Béla Central European Strategic Forum.
 During this time, it has consistently attracted leading political figures, experts from influential public and private sector organisations and renowned academics to discuss Europe’s present and future.
 Previous participants include Gen. (Ret.)
 John Allen, Anne Applebaum, Sec.
 Michael Chertoff, Philippe Étienne, Rand Waltzman, Martina Larkin, Laura Rosenberger, Maroš Šefčovič, Radek Sikorski, Amb.
 Alexander Vershbow, Damon Wilson, Amb.
 Kurt Volker and many others.

-GLOBSEC is confident that Château Béla 2019 will build on the Forum’s reputation for facilitating fruitful and thought-provoking discussions.
+Château Béla 2019 followed up on the Forum’s reputation for facilitating fruitful and thought-provoking discussions.
 Traditional paradigms associated with international politics are experiencing serious challenges to their legitimacy – from multilateralism through hard security to integration and cooperation.
 After a prolonged period of economic prosperity, Europe will seek to identify the consequences of the impending slowdown as well as festering populist tendencies to determine responses to prevent their intensification.
 The long-term viability of the transatlantic partnership is being challenged by looming trade wars and a litany of diverging security interests.
 As China increases its global clout, Central Europe concerns the prospect of Chinese influence over the region and its limited ability to push back.
 Through multi-stakeholder and structured dialogue, Château Béla 2019 discussed these challenges.

 For press enquiries please contact Henrieta Kunová (Acting Director | Communications and Marketing) tel. +421 904 869 303 email: [email protected]